coder/coder/docs/admin/integrations/vault.md

 [`vault-github`](https://registry.coder.com/modules/vault-github) is a terraform module that allows you to authenticate with Vault using a GitHub token.
-This modules uses the existing GitHub [external authentication]() to get the token and authenticate with Vault.
-TODO: Add link to external auth
+This modules uses the existing GitHub [external authentication](../external-auth.md) to get the token and authenticate with Vault.

 To use this module, you need to add the following code to your terraform
 configuration: